cloudyspells/PSWattTime/docs/Get-AzureRegionWithLowestWattTime.md

 ```

 ### -AuthToken
-The authentication token to use for the request
+The WattTime API authentication token to use for the request

 ```yaml
 Type: String